mindis/snowplow.github.com/_posts/2013-05-29-dealing-with-hadoops-small-file-problem.md

 ## Quantifying the small file problem

-This week we implemented a solution to aggregate our tiny CloudFront logs into more sensibly sized input files - we will be releasing this as part of [Snowplow 0.8.6] [milestone-086] shortly.
+This week we implemented a solution to aggregate our tiny CloudFront logs into more sensibly sized input files - this enhancement will be released as part of [Snowplow 0.8.6] [milestone-086] shortly.

 In testing this code and running before- and after- performance tests, we realised just how badly the small file problem was slowing down our Enrichment process.
 This screenshot shows you what we found: